Brand Name: Amaryl

 - Fluid retention, which may exacerbate or lead to heart failure, may occur

-- Potential risk of ischemic cardiovascular (CV) events relative to placebo reported in meta-analysis studies, but not confirmed in long-term cardiovascular outcome trial versus metformin or sulfonylurea
+- The potential risk of ischemic cardiovascular (CV) events relative to placebo reported in meta-analysis studies, but not confirmed in long-term cardiovascular outcome trial versus metformin or sulfonylurea

 - Dose-related edema, weight gain, and anemia may occur